 Many of us have been there.
 You hit

-on you Ruby on Rails server, but nothing happens.
-No matter what keys you hit on your keyboard, the Rails server is still running, and you can't stop it.
+ctrl-con you Ruby on Rails server, but nothing happens.
+No matter what keys you hit on your keyboard, the Rails server is still running, and you can’t stop it.
 You have a runaway train on your hands.

 If you have ever developed with Ruby on Rails, there is a good chance you have encountered a runaway Rails server.
 This is basically an instance of the Ruby on Rails server that you cannot easily stop.